Worst-Case VCG Redistribution Mechanism Design Based on the Lottery Ticket Hypothesis: Related Research

-Equally importantly, we managed to design optimal or significantly improved worst-case VCG redistribution mechanisms, outperforming existing manual results, which also confirms the effectiveness of our worst-case mechanism design techniques.
+{\bf Equally importantly, we managed to design (near) optimal or significantly improved worst-case VCG redistribution mechanisms, outperforming a long list of existing {\em manual} results, which also confirms the effectiveness of our worst-case mechanism design techniques.}

-The task of worst-case optimal VCG redistribution mechanism design has been {\em completely solved} (i.e., proven optimal mechanisms were identified for any number of agents) for various resource allocation settings, including multi-unit auctions with unit demand~\cite{Moulin2009:Almost}, multi-unit auctions with nonincreasing marginal values~\cite{Guo2009:Worst} and hetereogenous-item auctions with unit demand~\cite{Gujar2011:Redistribution,Guo2012:Worst}.
-Unexpectedly, there is almost no success when it comes to non-resource-allocation models.
-For our model, the only known optimal mechanisms are restricted to $3$ agents~\cite{Naroditskiy2012:Redistribution,Guo17:Speed}.
+The task of worst-case optimal VCG redistribution mechanism design has been {\em completely solved for various auction settings} (i.e., proven-optimal mechanisms were identified for any number of agents), including multi-unit auctions with unit demand~\cite{Moulin2009:Almost}, multi-unit auctions with nonincreasing marginal values~\cite{Guo2009:Worst} and hetereogenous-item auctions with unit demand~\cite{Gujar2011:Redistribution,Guo2012:Worst}. {\em On the contrary, there has been almost no success for non-auction models.} For our model, the only known optimal mechanisms are restricted to $3$ agents~\cite{Naroditskiy2012:Redistribution,Guo17:Speed}.

-For $3$ agents, we identified a previously unknown optimal mechanism with the smallest possible network structure.
-It is represented using only $2$ hidden nodes!
-When there are $3$ agents, $h$ takes two input values $x$ and $y$.
-We assume $x\le y$ without loss of generality.
-Our mechanism is

-As a matter of fact, we identified a long list of different optimal mechanisms for $3$ agents via neural network training.
-We present them in the appendix, together with the previously known optimal mechanisms for $3$ agents from \cite{Naroditskiy2012:Redistribution,Guo17:Speed}.
-Our new mechanisms were identified via our Lottery Ticket Hypothesis based training approach (i.e., they are ``winning tickets'' obtained by pruning a large network into tiny subnetworks).

 \cite{Naroditskiy2012:Redistribution} proposed a theoretical upper bound on the worst-case allocative efficiency ratio and conjectured that the bound is tight.
 For $4$ agents, the conjectured tight bound is $\frac{2}{3}$.
 The authors managed to reach a worst-case allocative efficiency ratio of $\frac{1}{3}$ via their {\sc SBR} mechanism. \cite{Guo2016:Competitive}'s {\sc ABR} mechanism improved the ratio to $0.459$. \cite{Guo17:Speed} applied automated mechanism design to push up the ratio to $0.600$. \cite{Guo19:asymptotically} finally improved the ratio to $0.625$ by combining automated mechanism design and manual efforts.
 Still, the achieved ratio was below the theoretical upper bound.
-For $5$ agents, the conjectured tight bound is $\frac{5}{7}$.
-The story is similar.
-Despite many attempts, no optimal mechanisms for $5$ agents are known.
+Before this paper, it was not known whether the theoretical upper bound $\frac{2}{3}$ is tight or not.
+For $5$ agents, the story is similar.
+Despite many attempts, no optimal mechanisms for $5$ agents were known and it was not clear whether the conjectured bound $\frac{5}{7}$ is attainable.